elos/documentation/guide/2 - Data Model.md

 #### Validity

-To be a valid record in the elos data model a record must have an ID and an a kind.
+To be a valid record in the elos data model a record must have an ID and a kind.
 The kind is often represented implicitly through the use of database "collections" or "tables."
 Elos views this as mostly an optimization.
 It can be thought of as if you had an index on the kind field and one big table of 'records.'
 Obviously this isn't as tenable if you know up front you are going to have that kind field, which is why databases are built the way they are.

 In elos we attach three additional traits to each record. *created_at*, *updated_at* and *deleted_at* timestamps.
 So extending our axioms of *r* ∈ *R*: